Online Security Tips

-First State Bank and Trust Company, Inc. is dedicated to keeping your personal information safe and secure.
-Here are some information on how we keep your sensitive information and online banking transactions secure.
-We have also included some tips to help you have a safer online transaction experience, whether it is using NetTeller, or using any other website that uses your sensitive personal information:
+First State Bank & Trust Co., Inc. is dedicated to protecting your personal information.
+Listed below are several ways we keep your sensitive information safe and your online banking transactions secure.
+We have also included some tips to help you have a safer online transaction experience, whether it is using your FSBT online banking any other website that uses your sensitive personal information.

-Encrypted Information – when you send an email to us while logged into NetTeller, this request is encrypted and requires a “key” to decode the information to be reviewed.
-When we respond we encrypt this information that is then decoded by NetTeller when you receive it.
+Encrypted Information – Any email sent to us through digital banking is encrypted and requires a “key” to decode the information to be reviewed.
+When we respond, we encrypt this information that is then decoded by the FSBT digital banking when you receive it.

-Password Security – you are allowed a certain number of attempts to log into your account.
-If you fail to enter your password after these attempts, you will be locked out.
-This feature is designed to keep unwanted persons out of your NetTeller account.
-If you have forgotten your password you can reset it online if you have already set this feature up in NetTeller under “Options.”
-If you have not set up your account to reset your password online, please call us at (573) 333-1700 for assistance
+Password Security – If you fail to enter the correct password after three attempts, you will be locked out of your digital banking.
+This feature is designed to keep unauthorized persons out of your digital banking account.
+If you have forgotten your password, please call us at (800) 877-3728 for assistance.

-Because NetTeller security relies upon password-protection, it is VITAL that you keep your ID and PIN confidential.
-We recommend that you:
+Because digital banking security relies on password protection, it is VITAL that you keep your ID and PIN confidential.
+We recommend that you

-- Keep your NetTeller ID and password in a safe & secure place.
+- Keep your online banking ID and password in a safe and secure place.

 - Don’t reveal your ID or PIN to anyone else, including family members.

-- Change your NetTeller Alias name and password periodically for extra security.
+- Change your online banking Alias name and password periodically for extra security.